Quotation - What is a quotation?

 Also known as quotes, sales quotes, or sales quotations, quotations are used to let a potential buyer know how much their goods or services will cost before they commit to the purchase.

-Although quotations are not legally binding unless they are part of an official contract, a customer is normally committed to a specific price if they accept a quotation.
+Quotations are usually not legally binding unless they are part of an official contract; however, it is generally accepted that a customer has committed to a sale, and a specific price, if they accept a quotation.

 When to use a quotation in business